Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: End-edge Large Model Inference

 Model inference refers to running input data into a model to get the outputs.
 Cloud-based AI model inference incurs significant communication latency, which violates the service requirements of many applications as motivated in Section \ref{challenges}.
-Nevertheless, in spite of low-latency data transmissions, the MEC paradigm usually possesses limited computing resources, which might incur long computing latency.
-In this section, we present the enabling techniques to address this challenge to provide low-latency LLM inference at the 6G mobile edge.
+Nevertheless, despite low-latency data transmissions, edge devices usually possess limited computing resources, which might incur long computing latency.
+In this section, we address the challenge by presenting end-edge co-inference at the network edge.